-Description - 6mm Energy rubber tiles are designed to be a low cost rubber tile that is durable enough for any home gym and can be used in light duty commercial gyms.
-These recycled rubber tiles are available in packs of 9 center cut tiles in one popular all purpose color.
-Each package of Energy tiles can cover approximately 36 square feet.
+Description - 6mm Energy rubber tiles are designed to be a low-cost rubber tile that is durable enough for any home gym and can be used in light duty commercial gyms.
+These recycled rubber tiles are available in center cut tiles in one popular all purpose color.
 The locks on these tiles are precision cut for a nearly seamless appearance and these tiles can be loose laid for an easy installation (no adhesive is required).
 Energy tiles can be cut with a utility knife and straight edge for wall to wall installations or to make square rubber mats using the tiles and like all of our rubber products, they are backed by a 5 year warranty.

 Material – Recycled SBR rubber and colored EPDM virgin rubber flecks.